JulianS1/BachelorProject/Bayes_test/README.md

-# Bayes_test (Baschelor Project)
+# Bayes_test (Bachelor Project)

 # ***Read***

 This directory contains all the code for the different Bayesian architectures created in Python.
+The final pymc model is in the *Combined_bart.ipynb* folder.

 The data is never pushed to GitHub to preserve privacy.
 In order for the project to run you must add some folders.